-That is what Tighe Bullock tells Evan Sanford in this episode of “Inside Our Towns,” which you can listen to here:
+That is what Tighe Bullock tells Evan Sanford in this episode of “Inside Our Towns.”

 As you’ll learn from the interview, Tighe (pronounced ‘tie’) began swinging a hammer and fixing things as a teenager on a summer job.
 It was fun.
 Now he’s on a grown-up mission, still swinging hammers but also brandishing accounting and law degrees, toward revitalizing the Elk City neighborhood in Charleston, West Virginia.
 So far, Tighe has helped restore 10 historic buildings and create more than a dozen new businesses that have added some 80 new jobs to the area.

 Tighe, who is 32, also serves on town council in his hometown of Thurmond, West Virginia.